antirez/neural-redis/README.md

     1) "0.53693405013043127"
     2) "0.51547605838387811"

 This time is 50% and 50%...
-Trow your coin.
+Throw your coin.

 The gist of this example is that, many problems you face as a developer in order to optimize your application and do better choices in the